Aaron Harper-Bailey

-Aaron Harper-Bailey (born 29 September 2001) is an English professional footballer who plays as a defender for Drogheda United in the League of Ireland Premier Division.
+Aaron Harper-Bailey (born 29 September 2001) is an English professional footballer who plays as a defender for National League North club Oxford City.

 Club career

 Youth years

 In July 2022, Harper-Bailey joined National League North club Rushall Olympic following a successful pre-season trial during which he impressed the coaching team.
 Just under 2 months later, his performance earned him a transfer to EFL Championship club West Bromwich Albion.
 He made over 28 appearances for the club's U23 team.
 Becoming a regular starter for the youth side in Premier League 2.
 Harper-Bailey left the club in late June following the expiration of his contract.
 He never made a senior appearance for the Baggies.